Retro956/dotfiles/README.md

-ZSHRC requires oh-my-zsh and syntax highlighting.
-Be sure to have these installed before cloning files.
-Also, files in current directory are hidden.
-Copy using ~/.*
+When copying these configurations, be sure to make them hidden.